U.S. joins other nations in grounding 737 MAX jets after second crash

 Aireon’s space-based system can monitor data from aircraft equipped with Automatic Dependent Surveillance-Broadcast (ADS-B) transponders.
 The data is considered less detailed than that in black boxes, which look at systems running inside the plane.

-Earlier on Wednesday, Germany’s federal agency responsible for investigating air accidents said it would not analyse the black box from the Ethiopian Airlines plane, casting uncertainty over the process of finding out what may have caused the disaster.
+Germany’s federal agency responsible for investigating air accidents said it would not analyse the damaged black boxes from the Ethiopian Airlines plane, casting uncertainty over the process of finding out what may have caused the disaster.
 The U.S. FAA said the black boxes were headed to France later on Wednesday.

 Ethiopian Airlines spokesman Asrat Begashaw said it was still unclear what happened on Sunday, but its pilot had reported control issues as opposed to external factors such as birds.